tekgrunt/kokalee/frontend/README.md

 There is more but that is it for now... feel free to add to this file if you see something that is missing and that needs to be included :)

+## Database Configuration

+By default, Hoodie will store data in files using PouchDB.
+To hook it up to a real CouchDB instance, you need to create a JSON-formatted `.hoodierc` file in the current directory.
+Consult Hoodie's official [Configuration](http://docs.hood.ie/en/latest/guides/configuration.html) documentation to learn about the options available.
+To get started quickly, copy the contents of `.hoodierc-example.json` to `.hoodierc` and adjust the options there to match your own environment.

+NOTE: The `.hoodierc` file should never be committed to version control since it is specific to your local environment.